Amazon Leadership Principles Interview Questions & Answers (STAR Examples)

 1. Customer Obsession

-Start with the customer and work backwards.
+What it means Leaders start with the customer and work backwards.

-Interviewers look for:
+Interviewers look for

 - Decisions that protected user trust

-Red flags:
+Red flags

-- Giving opinions instead of concrete actions
+- Opinions without concrete actions

 2. Ownership

-Think long-term and act on behalf of the entire company.
+What it means Leaders act on behalf of the entire company.

-Interviewers look for:
+Interviewers look for

-- Taking responsibility beyond your role
+- Taking responsibility beyond formal role

 - Fixing problems without being asked

-Red flags:
+Red flags

-- Blaming others for issues
+- Blaming others

-- Ignoring tasks outside your job description
+- Ignoring issues outside your role

 3. Invent and Simplify

-Interviewers look for:
+Interviewers look for

 - Challenging existing processes

-Red flags:
+Red flags

 - Following processes blindly